ToruTamahashi/video-player/README.md

 }
 ```

-## Using Chapters
+## Using Chapters and Subtitles

-The player supports WebVTT format chapter files:
+The player supports WebVTT format for both chapters and subtitles.

+### WebVTT Format Example

 ```vtt
 WEBVTT